Opioid Prevention PSAs

 Alcohol & Substance Abuse Prevention Project (ASAPP)

 The ASAPP funds state-wide efforts for alcohol and substance abuse prevention.
-Currently Georgia is addressing early onset of alcohol use and abuse and binge drinking among youth 9-25 years old as major public health issues.
+Currently, Georgia is addressing the early onset of alcohol use and abuse and binge drinking among youth 9-25 years old as major public health issues.
 The project requires all contracted providers to participate in a state-level evaluation and conduct and share results of their own local community evaluations.

 Drugs Don’t Work (DDW)

 DDW provides assistance to companies across Georgia in achieving state certification as a drug-free workplace.
-The program provides a sample substance abuse policy, discounted drug testing, annual employee drug education and supervisor training, monthly training newsletters, employee assistance programs (EAP) and a list of treatment and counseling centers.
+The program provides a sample substance abuse policy, discounted drug testing, annual employee drug education, and supervisor training, monthly training newsletters, employee assistance programs (EAP), and a list of treatment and counseling centers.

 Generation Prescription Drug (Gen Rx)

 The GEN Rx Project is a response to the growing epidemic of prescription drug abuse among youth and young adults in Georgia.
-GEN Rx works to implement evidence-based strategies to reduce prescription abuse among 12 – 25 year olds within the targeted areas of Catoosa, Early and Gwinnett counties.
+GEN Rx works to implement evidence-based strategies to reduce prescription abuse among 12 – 25-year-olds within the targeted areas of Catoosa, Early, and Gwinnett counties.
 The project is through a Federal SAMHSA (Substance Abuse and Mental Health Services Administration) grant.